 Katheryn was having trouble sleeping at night, her self-esteem was down, and she was afraid to eat in public because she might get sick.
 Another doctor diagnosed her with acid reflux and anemia but nothing they tried seemed to help her.
 To compensate, Katheryn began drinking 2-3 bottles of water per meal to help keep the food down.

-Children’s National is only the second children’s hospital in the US to perform this procedure.
+Children’s National is only the second children’s hospital in the United States to perform this procedure.

 After hearing and consulting with Dr. Kane about POEM, Katheryn and her parents agreed that this was her best treatment option.
 She had the procedure in July 2015 and considers it a success because, although she still has achalasia, she’s gained weight and can sleep and eat normally again.
 Katheryn said, “It’s been six months, and I feel so relieved.
 I can now sleep at night without waking up surrounded in throw up.
 I can now eat in public without having to make these weird facial expressions.
 I’ve seen and feel major improvement."

-Katheryn graduates from high school in June 2016 and will be the first in her family to attend college in the fall.
+Katheryn graduated from high school in June 2016 and was the first in her family to attend college the following fall.